citiususc/construe/README.md

 ## Installation

-This project is implemented in pure python, so no installation is required.
+This project is implemented in pure python 3, so no installation is required.
 However, the core algorithms have strong dependencies with the following python packages:

 1. [sortedcontainers](https://pypi.python.org/pypi/sortedcontainers)
 2. [numpy](https://pypi.python.org/pypi/numpy)